 Rose Gold Ages Beautifully

 Fresh from the furnace, rose gold has a beautiful color, as we mentioned above, but its beauty only grows over time.
 The copper tinge that gives it a vintage feel from the beginning continues to contribute to its elegant quality over the course of a lifetime.
-After many years, the copper in rose gold oxidizes to create a beautiful patina on the surface of the metal.
-This particular look is unique to aged rose gold and makes it extremely valuable.
-This quality makes rose gold the perfect metal choice for heirloom-quality jewelry you hope to pass down through the generations.
+After a long time, the reddish part in rose gold mixes with the air to make a pretty patina on its surface.
+This look is only seen in old rose gold and makes it super special.
+Because of this, rose gold is perfect for making jewelry that’s meant to be passed down in your family.

 Rose Gold is Easy To Match

-If you are interested in mixing rose gold jewelry with the jewelry you already have, you will find it both easy and striking.
-Rose gold, being made of both gold and silver, pairs beautifully with both yellow gold and white gold or silver.
-In addition to mixing everyday jewelry, you can also mix rose gold with other metals for your engagement ring and wedding band.
-Consider stacking a rose gold engagement ring with a white gold band or adding rose gold bands to a white or yellow gold engagement ring.
+If you want to mix rose gold with your other jewelry, it’s easy and looks really good.
+Rose gold has both gold and silver, so it goes well with yellow gold, white gold, or silver.
+You can mix it with your everyday jewelry or even use it with other metals for your engagement ring and wedding band.
+You could put a rose gold engagement ring with a white gold band, or add rose gold bands to a white or yellow gold engagement ring.

-In addition to matching other metals well, rose gold also matches all skin tones well.
-The mix of yellow gold, silver, and copper complements both warm and cool skin tones equally.
+Besides going well with other metals, rose gold also looks good on all skin tones.
+The mix of yellow gold, silver, and copper in rose gold makes it look good on both warm and cool skin tones.

 The Durability